 Fancy a bit of pickle or chutney in your sandwich?

 There are some fantastic choices on the Country Markets, Akiki Organics, Cottage Cakes and plenty of other stalls, too.
-Have a wander around your next farmers’ market and make the most of the choices on offer.
+Have a wander around your next farmers’ market and make the most of the

 Today’s farmers’ market is in High Street, Bromsgrove, from 9am until 5pm, and tomorrow’s is in Angel Place, Worcester, from 9am until 3pm.

 Next weekend’s market is in in Abbey Road, Malvern, from 9am until 2pm, on Saturday, May 21.